jschementi/jschementi.github.io/_posts/2014-12-30-get-infrastructure-right.md

 ![Heroku][heroku-logo]
 </span>

 [Heroku][] is “the” platform-as-a-service.
-It popularized many of the practices of the [12-factor app][twelve-factor-app].
+It popularized many of the [12-factor app][twelve-factor-app] practices.
 It was the first to use `git push` to trigger deployments.
 Most importantly, it provides developers with a clean abstraction of an app, hiding the complexities how to run the app.
 While [Heroku][]’s featureset is almost exactly what we want, this abstraction comes at a price - quite literally.